|Tim Roufs||extended search|

 77. The newcomers joining the Midewiwin.

 81. "Hooked" means to get jibek-ed, which is something like being hexed.
+It is getting hooked by the power that is being thrown out.

-88. This "seven year old" statement probably actually came from the older Catholic teaching that you attained the age of reason when you were seven years old.
+88. This "seven year old" statement probably actually came from the older Catholic teaching that you attained "the age of reason" when you were seven years old.

 89. Everyone's spirit is part of a general life spirit.
 All living things are related.